 Dripping Springs, Texas

 Deep Eddy Distillery, a hometown favorite, straddles the line between a craft distillery and a major corporation.
-Located just a half-hour outside the capital, it still heavily identifies with Austin but is now in liquor stores and bars everywhere, shipping millions of cases across the country each year.
-Still, its Dripping Springs home is the only place you can tour the distillery and have a cocktail made by the Deep Eddy bartenders.
+Located just a half-hour outside the capital, it still heavily identifies with Austin but is in liquor stores and bars everywhere.
+Still, its Dripping Springs home is the only place you can have a cocktail made by the Deep Eddy bartenders.

 Even without a tour, the Deep Eddy tasting room is a fun place to visit.
 All the cocktails are designed to showcase the products—straight vodka, grapefruit, lemon, peach, orange, cranberry, and sweet tea—in traditional and unexpected ways, like combining multiple flavors of vodka into some killer drinks.
 My favorite was the Olio Twist, featuring the orange and ruby red grapefruit vodkas and a lemon oil shrub.
 The tasting room is open Thursday through Sunday.

 You can try a cocktail, visit a food truck that’s frequently on site, and enjoy the frequent live music and games on the hilltop patio.

-San Luis Spirits, the makers of Dripping Springs Vodka and Gin, are doing something unique among Texas distilleries—instead of making their products in one or two large stills, they use 15 handmade, 50-gallon copper stills to improve the taste of their spirits.
+Dripping Springs Distilling is doing something unique among Texas distilleries—instead of making their products in one or two large stills, they use handmade, 50-gallon copper stills to improve the taste of their spirits.
 The stills require more work and attention than other types of equipment, but owners Kevin and Gary Kelleher feel the effort is worth it for their spirits.

 On a tour of the Dripping Springs distillery, you can see the distillation process in action.
 Throughout the building, there are batches of vodka and gin in various stages of readiness.
-Many are infusing with the different botanicals and fruits (zested by hand on-site) that go into the flavorful products.
-On a tour here, you’ll learn about all their products, most of which are made with mineral-rich artesian spring water from the Hill Country.
+Many are infusing with the different botanicals and fruits (zested by hand on site) that go into the flavorful products.
+On a tour here, you’ll learn about all their products, most of which are made with mineral-rich artesian spring water.

-The first distiller based in the Texas Hill Country, San Luis Spirits has been producing vodka since 2007 and gin since 2014.
+The first distiller based in the Texas Hill Country, Dripping Springs Distilling has been producing vodka since 2007 and gin since 2014.
 They add complexity to the product line by having multiple options of each spirit, which can be tried in their tasting room.
 They also offer 1876 Bourbon, which is made from yellow Texas corn and winter rye and aged for 3 to 5 years.

-Stop by the San Luis Spirits distillery in Dripping Springs for a tasting Monday through Saturday or a tour Thursday through Saturday.
+Stop by the distillery in Dripping Springs for a tour or a tasting Thursday through Sunday.
 There are also frequent fun events like live music, trivia, and themed parties and competitions.

 Garrison Brothers Distillery

-Garrison Brothers opened in January 2008 with a strict “corn-to-cork” approach, which is outlined during the 20 distillery tours they give each week around the property.
+Garrison Brothers has a strict “corn-to-cork” approach, which is outlined during the tours they give each week around the property.
 They do everything from making the mash to bottling the bourbon.
-Their numerous awards show that the hands-on approach has definitely paid off.
+Their numerous awards show the value of the hands-on approach.

 The cocktail bar and tasting room is open Friday, Saturday, and Sunday afternoons, and tours of the production area are available by request during those hours.

 A previous version of this article included Crystal Creek Distillery in Spicewood, which has since closed.
-I was the guest of the Texas distilleries.
+I was the guest of Ironroot, Balcones, and Still Austin.
 Opinions about the liquid gold they are hand-crafting are my own.